CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 - A walkthrough on executing this code within the **DesignSafe** environment can be found in the [**Descriptive PowerPoint file**](https://docs.google.com/presentation/d/15Am9-SoHL43LGmqlmvyKEnZoY-mqy97k/edit#slide=id.p1).

 ## Access Method (Direct)
-- The processed data are available as parquet files by state.
-See ...
+- The processed data are available as parquet files by the state in DesignSafe, with and without the suffix "-C".
+The suffix indicates whether the **Unusable** attributes are ommited or not.
+See [link.](https://www.designsafe-ci.org/data/browser/projects/PRJ-4392/workdir/%2FBuildings%2FPermit_Data_Cleaned%2FStates)

 ## Data Usage Form
 - To keep track of research activities related to this data, please **fill out the Google Form**: